knockout/tko/README.md

 | --- | --- |
 | $ `karma COMMAND ../../karma.conf.js [--once]`  | Test the local package, where COMMAND is e.g. `start` or `run`
 | $ `rollup -c ../../rollup.config.js`  | Build the package into the local `dist/`

+#### Testing with `yarn test` and `yarn watch`

+The `yarn test` and `yarn watch` commands can be used in the root directory, where it will run across all tests, or alternatively in any `packages/*/` directory to run tests specific to that package.

+Optional arguments to `yarn test` include:

+- `--sauce` — use Sauce Labs to test a variety of platforms; requires an account at Sauce Labs and `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` to be set in the environment.
+- `--noStartConnect` — Do not start a new Sauce Connect proxy instance for every test; requires that Sauce Connect be already running.

 #### `visual.html`